278th Infantry Division

+The 278th Infantry Division 278.
+Infanterie-Division was a German Army infantry division in World War II.
 Formed in 1940 from older personnel, the first 278th never saw combat and was dissolved after the fall to France.
 The second 278th was formed in mid 1942 in Belgium and was sent to Army Group C Italy in late 1943.

 Operational history

 Serving on coastal defense duties and taking part in anti-partisan operations in Istria while continuing its training.
 In mid-May 1944, the 278th division received orders to move to the battle area on the Adriatic for operational assignment to the 10th German Army.
-Facing Lieutenant General Wladyslaw Anders’ Polish II Corps, Hoppe’s division fought a ferocious defensive battle for the port city of Ancona from mid-June until early July 1944.
+Facing Lieutenant General Wladyslaw Anders’ Polish II Corps, Hoppe's division fought a ferocious defensive battle for the port city of Ancona from mid-June until early July 1944.
 After halting the Polish attack early in July the 278th Infantry Division faced a renewed attack by the Polish II Corps on July 17.
 Pushing the Germans beyond the Esino River, Ancona fell to the Poles on the 18th.